djreiss/diffimWriteup/README.md

 The spatially varying AL decorrelation is implemented in the `lsst.ip.diffim.imageDecorrelation` submodule via the `DecorrelateALKernelMapper` subclass of `ImageMapper` and the corresponding `DecorrelateALKernelMapReduceConfig` subclass of `ImageMapReduceConfig`.
 Then the `DecorrelateALKernelSpatialTask` pipe task wraps the construction of the `ImageMapReduceTask` and setting it up to use the `DecorrelateALKernelMapper` as its `mapper`.
 It is this task (the `DecorrelateALKernelSpatialTask`) is called from the `makeDiffim` task.

-**Timing:** The AL with the spatially-varying decorrelation takes 126.3 seconds, or nearly $3\times$ longer than the non-spatially-varying version.
-The reason for this is due to the fact that (1) many more decorrelation kernels are computed, and (2) more area is convolved (due to overlapping grid elements) with the `imageMapReduced` variant.
+**Timing:** The AL with the spatially-varying decorrelation takes 108.0 seconds with the default grid geometry configuration, or $2.4\times$ longer than the non-spatially-varying version.
+The reason for this is due to the fact that (1) many more decorrelation kernels are computed (276 of them), and (2) more area is convolved ($\sim 6.5\%$ more, due to overlapping grid elements) with the `imageMapReduced` variant.
 See the **Known issues** subsection above for more on this.

 ### 3.1.2. imageMapReduce: Zogy

 The spatially varying AL decorrelation is implemented in the `lsst.ip.diffim.imageDecorrelation` submodule via the `ZogyMapper` subclass of `ImageMapper` and the corresponding `ZogyMapReduceConfig` subclass of `ImageMapReduceConfig`.
 Then the `ZogyImagePsfMatchTask` pipe task wraps the construction of the `ImageMapReduceTask` and setting it up to use the `DecorrelateALKernelMapper` as its `mapper`.
 It is this task (the `DecorrelateALKernelSpatialTask`) is called from the `makeDiffim` task.

-**Timing:** The spatially-varying Zogy implementation takes $\sim 55.3$ seconds, or $\sim 2\times$ longer than the non-spatially-varying version.
-The reasons for this is unclear, except (as mentioned above) with the spatially-varying variant, the Zogy procedure is actually performed on significantly more image area due to the necessity of overlapping grid elements.
+**Timing:** The spatially-varying Zogy implementation takes $\sim 43.0$ seconds, or $\sim 1.5\times$ longer than the non-spatially-varying version.
+The reasons for this is unclear, except (as mentioned above) with the spatially-varying variant, the Zogy procedure is actually performed on significantly more image area (about 10% more) due to the necessity of overlapping grid elements.
 It is quite possible that the grid configuration could be modified to optimize this and bring down computation time; this has not been thoroughly investigated.

 ## 3.2. imageMapReduce: construction of new PSFs